 Holiday extravaganza supports an exceptionally worthy cause

-As Christmas approaches, the campground at John F. Kennedy Memorial Park is once again be transformed into a holiday wonderland.
-The 15th annual Lights at Kennedy will help make the season more festive for area residents and visitors.
+As Christmas approaches, the campground at John F. Kennedy Memorial Park is once again being transformed into a holiday wonderland.
+The 16th annual Lights at Kennedy will help make the season more festive for area residents and visitors.
 Additionally, the event raises money to support the important Backpack Buddies program.

 Backpack Buddies has been a project of Noon Sertoma since 2010.
 It supplies elementary school-age children from low-income homes with nutrient-rich foods for consumption on weekends.

 The numerous Christmas-themed displays that are at the heart of Lights at Kennedy are sponsored by businesses and organizations.
 Visitors will view them for a small fee of $5 per vehicle.
 This enjoyable outing has become a holiday tradition for many Fort Dodgers.
 It is a superb adventure that can be enjoyed by the whole family.
 Along the way, there’s a good chance participants will encounter Santa and his many helpers.
 We have it on good authority that Santa himself will be handing out candy canes.